iskyd/blog/_posts/2023-10-22-zig-bitcoin-part1.md

 #### Conclusion

 Even if Zig is not a simple language and the documentation is not complete I find the community really helpfull and I find the language amazing and explicit.
-I loved think about compilation, memory allocation, optimization and so on.
+I loved about compilation, memory allocation, optimization and so on.

 The mathematical concepts behind Bitcoin are not easy but that's the best part.